Mille Lacs Band of Ojibwe: History

-According to oral traditions, the Ojibwe, part of the Algonquian languages-speaking peoples, coalesced on the Atlantic coast of North America.
-About 500 years ago, the ancestors of the Mille Lacs Band of Ojibwe began migrating west.
-This tradition has been confirmed by linguistic and archeological evidence.
+According to oral history, the Ojibwe, an Algonquian language-speaking people, coalesced on the Atlantic coast of North America.
+About 500 years ago, the ancestors of the Mille Lacs Band began migrating west.
+This history has been confirmed by linguistic and archeological evidence.

-After driving previously settled Dakota villagers from the area in the mid-1700s, the Ojibwe had become established in the region around Mille Lacs Lake in what is today East Central Minnesota.
-They had a varied diet based on the resources of the area and hunted deer, bear, moose, waterfowl, and small game; fished the area's lakes and streams; gathered wild rice, maple sugar, nuts and berries; and cultivated some plants.
+After forcing the eastern Dakota from the area in the mid-1700s, the Ojibwe occupied the region around Mille Lacs Lake in what is today East Central Minnesota.
+They had a varied diet based on the resources of the area hunting deer, bear, moose, waterfowl, and small game; fishing the area's lakes and streams; gathering wild rice, maple syrup, nuts, and berries; and cultivating some herbs and plants.

-Europeans started arriving, among them French, British and American fur traders.
-Some European colonists stayed and began to compete with the Mille Lacs Band for resources and to encroach on their land.
-Such settlers continued to violate the treaties and agreements which the Mille Lacs Band made with the United States and British representatives over the decades.
+The first Europeans who arrived among the Ojibwe were French, British, and American fur traders.
+Some stayed and later competed with the Band for resources and to encroach on their land.
+Many settlers chose to ignore and violate the treaties the Mille Lacs Band made with the British crown and the United States.

-The Ojibwe also suffered because of new infectious diseases, which killed many.
-By the end of the nineteenth century, only a few hundred Ojibwe remained on the Mille Lacs Indian Reservation.
-At that time, pressing for assimilation, the United States government prohibited the Ojibwe from practicing their religion (many had converted to Catholicism but still combined it with traditional prayers and rituals), tried to have their children sent to boarding schools at which they were forced to learn and speak English, and virtually denied their right to govern themselves.
+Like all Indigenous peoples, they suffered from exposure to infectious diseases the Anglo-Europeans brought, like measles, mumps, and smallpox.
+Many died as a result.
+By the end of the 19th century, only a few hundred Ojibwe remained on the Mille Lacs Reservation.
+At that time, pressing for their assimilation into European American culture, the Bureau of Indian Affairs prohibited the Ojibwe from practicing their religion.
+Many had converted to Catholicism while combining it with traditional prayer and rituals.
+Indian agents tried to have the native children sent to boarding schools and forced to learn and speak English, and virtually denied their right to govern themselves.
 Their traditional way of life was nearly impossible to follow.